 Other effective practices: visible human touchpoints (personal emails from real recruiters, not just automated confirmations), genuine recourse mechanisms ("if you believe your application was unfairly evaluated, email this address for human review"), and increasingly, published bias audits.

-Park told me: "I'd actually consider applying to a company that published their AI hiring audit and said 'here's what we found, here's what we fixed.'
+The candidate perspective on transparency emerges clearly in forum discussions.
+One widely-shared comment captured the sentiment: "I'd actually consider applying to a company that published their AI hiring audit and said 'here's what we found, here's what we fixed.'
 That would tell me they're taking it seriously.
 The companies hiding behind 'proprietary algorithms'?
 Hard pass."

 Gen Z Doesn't Care (Sort Of)